 Defining your sales stack — the collection of tools that empower your sales team — is of equal importance.
 As a resource for onboarding new sales reps, your sales playbook should be a guide to using your key sales technology.
 Once all processes and sales enablement tools have been mapped out, it's time to pull up your sleeves and get to writing.

-As you write: focus on structure and process improvements
+2. While you write a sales playbook: focus on structure and process improvements

 Immanuel Kant's The Critique of Pure Reason is one of the all-time most important works of European philosophy.
 Despite its significance, few philosophy professors have bothered to read it.
 That's how challenging it is to get through.